maliMirkec/personal-website/site/side-projects/ui-dev-newsletter/sponsorship.md

 Here is how a sponsored newsletter issue looks as an email.

-{% cldnryimg "UI-Dev-Newsletter-screenshot_hyqoen" "Screenshot of UI Dev Newsletter with sponsor link example highlighted."
-600 546 %}
+{% cldnryfetch "UI-Dev-Newsletter-screenshot_hyqoen" "Screenshot of UI Dev Newsletter with sponsor link example highlighted." %}

 Here is how a sponsored newsletter issue looks as a website page.

-{% cldnryimg "UI-Dev-Newsletter-screenshot-website_l3pwxb" "Screenshot of UI Dev Newsletter website with sponsor link example highlighted."
-600 679 %}
+{% cldnryfetch "UI-Dev-Newsletter-screenshot-website_l3pwxb" "Screenshot of UI Dev Newsletter website with sponsor link example highlighted." %}

 I am open to suggestions if you have specific requirements, like displaying graphic assets or anything else.